NREL/WETOStack/docs/workshop.md

 ### Summary of Proceedings

-TODO: Include a summary of the workshop proceedings here.
+Please see [](workshop_report_top) for a summary of the presentations and discussions from the workshop.

 ### Announcement